AdamGiergun/IfR-data/instructions/README_SPOT_en.md

    "uk": ""
 },
 ```
- - content of this field will be visible in an extended view of a spot, and available via "more info"
+ - content of this field will be visible in the detailed view of a spot, and available via "more info".
 ```
 "territorialUnitId": "",
 ```